 Research and development in a historic perspective.
 Research and development as a common policy of the European Community in the Single European Act.
 The framework programmes since 1984.
 Horizon 2020.
 The emergence of the knowledge-based society in Europe.
 R&D in the Lisbon strategy.
 R&D in the Europe 2020 strategy.
 EU member states' performance in R&D&I. Research and development and technology transfer cooperation agreements in the EU’s competition policy.
 R&D&I and competitiveness.

 Firms and globalisation.
-Institutions (formal and informal).
+Formal and informal institutions.
 Economic, political and legal background.
-Firms’ resources: the basis for internationalisation.
+Firms’ resources.
 The strategy tripod.
 Theories of the internationalisation of the firm.
-Forms of the internationalisation of firms.
-Export, foreign direct investment, other forms.
-Outsourcing / nearshoring / offshoring.
-Entry modes.
-Entry strategies.
+Forms of the internationalisation of firms: export, foreign direct investment, other forms.
+Outsourcing, nearshoring, offshoring.
+Export and FDI.
+International markets.
+Entry modes, entry strategies.
 Internationalisation strategies.
 Headquarter-subsidiary relationships.
-CSR and internationalisation.
 International competition.
 Global value chains.
 Economic policy environment, investment promotion.
 Organisation of the internationalised firm.
 Importance of industry specificities.

 Understanding of the major contemporary debates and theoretical perspectives on freedom, justice and security in a European context.
 Transferring knowledge about the theoretic foundation of the FSJ area of the EU and about the institutional framework of the EU in the field of Judicial and Home Affairs and possible future developments.
 Making understandable the role and activity of the Court of the European Union on this field.
 To establish general understanding how European Law interacts with national criminal justice systems.
 Strengthening the comparative approaches in this field in favour of better analysis of the own legal structures.